Talks Archive

 by Felicity Herring

-Date: Thursday 10 January 2013
+Date: Wednesday 10 January 2024

 In 1874, this genteel Victorian Lady sent a painting of the Crimean War to the Royal Academy where it was an outstanding success.
 From then on she almost exclusively painted battle scenes from Waterloo to Afghanistan and WW1